EU Authorized Contact Services

 This address is meant to be used by the European authorities to make a formal request for the Technical File of the machine.
 Your EC Declaration of Conformity or Declaration of Incorporation for Partly Completed Machinery is invalid without this address, making the CE marking process for your machine incomplete and, essentially, illegal.

-F2 Labs offers testing and certification services for the Machinery Directive 2006/42/EC, and we can serve as your European Authorized Representative.
-Our service as your Authorized EU Representative is limited to being the contact point, via written request to our European address, for European authorities to make a formal request for your Technical File.
+F2 Labs offers testing and certification services for the Machinery Directive 2006/42/EC, and we can serve as your European Authorized Contact.
+Our service as your Authorized EU Contact is limited to being the contact point, via written request to our European address, for European authorities to make a formal request for your Technical File.

 We will notify you that the request has been made and we can supply the requested Technical File to the authorities, upon your direction.